 Full disclosure of all matrimonial assets by both parties is a basic principle of divorce.
-It has to be known what is in the pot before it can be divided up.
-Notwithstanding this it is very far from unknown for a spouse to hide some of his or her assets and by not disclosing them reduce to the pot in their favour.
+It has to be known what is in the pot before it can be divided up fairly.
+Accordingly it is very far from unknown for a spouse to hide some of his or her assets and by not disclosing them reduce to the pot in their favour.

 Common ways in which a spouse may undervalue or disguise marital assets include:

-- Antiques, artwork, hobby equipment and tools that are overlooked or undervalued.
-Look for antique furnishings, original paintings, or collector items at your spouse’s office;
+- Personal possessions, hobby equipment and tools that are overlooked or undervalued.

 - Income that is unreported on tax returns and financial statements;

-- Cash kept in the form of travellers’ checks.
+- Cash kept in the form of securities.
 You may be able to find these by tracing bank account deposits and withdrawals;

-- A trust account set up in the name of a child, using the child’s Social Security number;
+- A trust account set up in the name of a friend or other person;

 - Investment in certificate ‘bearer’ municipal bonds or Savings Bonds.
 These do not appear on account statements;